NMedvesky/icebreaker/README.md

 ## Config

-Set the bot token in [./src/bot.py](https://github.com/NMedvesky/icebreaker/blob/b6e48c72b737f74b39a4fd72002f04438249ac4e/src/bot.py)
+Set the bot token in [./src/bot.py](https://github.com/NMedvesky/icebreaker/blob/b6e48c72b737f74b39a4fd72002f04438249ac4e/src/bot.py).
 It is recommended to use environment variables to store the token rather than in plain text.
-Also define any discord users with permission to use the /reload command.
+Also define any discord users with permission to use the `reload` command.
 ```py
 TOKEN: str = os.environ["ICEBREAKER_TOKEN"]
 ADMIN_IDS: list[int] = []